Business Manager

 About You

-As the ideal candidate, you will meet the following Key Requirements:
+Specifically, as the ideal candidate for this role, you will meet the following Key Requirements:

-• Demonstrated commitment to client service and a proactive approach to ensure deadlines are met
+Proactive approach and commitment to providing professional and courteous service and to doing whatever is necessary to ensure deadlines are met

 Enquiries and Application Process